ittid/ittid/README.md

 ### Hi, I'm <a href="https://www.ittid.io">ittid</a> 🖖💻

-I'm a Front-End Developer at @owwco; Student at [@ibn-zohr University](https://www.uiz.ac.ma/), Passionate about JavaScript, Vue, and Open Source Project at GitHub. 🌞
+I'm a JavaScript Developer at @owwco; Student at [@ibn-zohr University](https://www.uiz.ac.ma/), Passionate about JavaScript, Vue, React, TypeScript, and MERN. 🌞

 #### 👇 Find me in other areas of the web